GaneshRavi22/whack_a_pod/README.md

 message=Project projectname is not fully initialized with the default service accounts.
 Please try again later.` You need to navigfate to Compute Engine in Google Cloud console to activate Compute Engine service.
+> If you get an error about GO missing library `mux`, run the following command on the shell:
+`go get github.com/gorilla/mux`

+### Make Configs
+1. Open a terminal in `/`.
+1. Run `make config` to create your ingress file.
+1. This should create the following file:
+     1. /apps/ingress/ingress.yaml

+>I use this application to show off Google Cloud Platform, so I tend set it up multiple times, once per region or datacenter.
+Therefore, I rename the `INGRESSNAME` and `CLUSTER` a bunch.
+If you only have one cluster, you don't have to fiddle with these.

 ### Build Application